Shubham1992/Shubham1992/README.md

 - 📱 Software developer with experience in building applications using Android Studio, Kotlin, Java, & MERN.
 - 🧠 Proficient in MVVM, MVI and Clean architecture for building scalable and maintainable apps and Distributed Systems.
 - 🧠 Good experience in building multi-module and multi-repo applications.
-- 💡 Constantly learning and exploring new technologies to improve my skills and stay updated with the latest trends in mobile development.
+- 💡 Constantly learning and exploring new technologies to improve my skills and stay updated with the latest trends in software development (with major focus in Android apps).

 ## Projects